HOW BELIEFS FORM – PART 2

 Why credulism matters

-The fact that our belief of a claim upon it entering our mind via our reason isn’t due, as currently understood, to the claim being the product of that reason, and is instead due to merely that entrance, doesn’t itself actually have significant implications for human psychology, and therefore also our lives.
+The fact that our belief of a claim upon it entering our mind via our reason isn’t due, as currently understood, to the claim being the product of that reason, and is instead due to merely that entrance, doesn’t itself actually have significant implications for human psychology, and therefore also for our lives.
 Although, knowledge of how beliefs form via reason matters at least in the sense that knowing the truth about the world, including our psychology, matters intellectually.

-However, the fact that merely comprehending, recalling or imagining-up a claim involves believing it, contrary to the current understanding, and that this belief can last for any length of time, obviously does have significant implications for human psychology, and therefore also our lives.
+However, the fact that merely comprehending, recalling or imagining-up a claim involves believing it, contrary to the current understanding, and that this belief can last for any length of time, obviously does have significant implications for human psychology, and therefore also for our lives.

 Regarding such beliefs that we attribute to intuition, the fact that they actually don't arise via some nebulous instinct means that we should be a lot more questioning of them.
 But there's a much more significant implication of credulism.

-In the next article I’ll present a second counterintuitive theory about the psychology of belief – the theory that there aren't degrees of belief, that belief is certainty, and that this is so by logical necessity too.
+In the next article I’ll present a second highly counterintuitive theory about the psychology of belief – the theory that there aren't degrees of belief, that belief is certainty, and that this is so by logical necessity too.
 And in subsequent articles I’ll show that credulism and the certainty of belief together explain cognitive biases.

 Since the early 1970s, researchers have discovered a large number of these universal biases in human cognition.
 A Wikipedia page currently lists around two hundred of them, and the list keeps growing.